SC upholds UGC decision to hold final year by September 30

 Earlier, the Supreme Court had asked the Maharashtra and Delhi government to place on record the decision to cancel the exams.
 The Ministry of Home Affairs too was asked about its stand on the matter.

 The court is hearing a batch of petitions that sought cancellation of the final term exams due to the COVID-19 pandemic.
-The UGC said that the universities were approached to inform the status of the conduct of the exams and responses were received from received from 818 universities (121 deemed universities, 291 private universities, 51 central universities, and 355 state universities).
+The UGC said that the universities were approached to inform the status of the conduct of the exams and responses were received from 818 universities (121 deemed universities, 291 private universities, 51 central universities, and 355 state universities).

 Out of the 818 universities, 603 have either conducted the examination or are planning to conduct.
 209 others have already conducted examination (on-line/off-line), 394 are planning to conduct examination (on-line/off-line/blended mode) in August or September.